A 7-step guide to effective hotel market segmentation

-Every seasoned hotelier would agree that hotel segmentation is one of the key components of a viable hotel revenue management strategy.
-Not only does it help you understand your guest segments and their booking behaviours, but it also allows you to cater to their unique needs and match different budget levels more effectively.
+Every seasoned hotelier would agree that hotel market segmentation is one of the key components of a viable hotel revenue management strategy.
+Not only does it help you understand your guest segments and their booking behaviours, but it also allows you to cater to their unique needs and develop more effective pricing strategies.

-Unlike a cookie-cutter approach to your pricing, hotel segmentation also enables hoteliers to play it smart and earn more revenue by providing different services at varied prices to different consumer groups.
+Unlike a cookie-cutter approach to your pricing, hotel segmentation also enables you to play it smart and maximise hotel revenue by providing different services at varied prices to different consumer groups.
 The best part is that you can apply guest segmentation to both your hotel room inventory and upselling management.

 Explore how to leverage hotel segmentation and which guest segments you can consider to group your audience into to provide more targeted offers and calibrate your pricing to fit different budgets.

 Hotel market segmentation is a way of grouping your hotel guests into several segments based on a set of shared characteristics.
 The purpose of using hotel market segmentation lies in catering to each guest's needs better and maximising revenue through personalised experiences.

 What is the most common market segmentation in the hotel industry?